 Businesspeople know that the field of branding is awash with similar-sounding terms that confuse even professional marketers: Brand awareness, brand franchise, brand recognition, brand recall, brand loyalty, brand equity, and brand love—to name a few.

-Brand, Branding, and Brand Awareness is meant to help you cut through the confusion and emerge with a clear grasp of important branding concepts.
+Brand, Branding, and Brand Awareness will help you cut through the confusion and emerge with a clear grasp of important branding concepts.

 Learn and practice the premier approach to case building at a Solution Matrix Business Case Seminar.
-Learn more about case building and case design from the Business Case Guide, or the most frequently cited business case authority in print, Business Case Essentials.
+Learn more about case building and case design from the Business Case Guide, or the best-selling business case authority in print, Business Case Essentials.